BryantH24/cs598-project/README.md

 - `3_preprocess_school_matching`: uses Google Gemini LLM to match school names from the Kaggle dataset with the catalog.data.gov dataset.
 It creates a file to store this mapping, along with the corresponding school's location (latitude and longitude) from the catalog.data.gov data set.
 - `4_fetch_venue_locations`: uses collegefootballdata.com to retrieve game locations per venue, used for neutral site game.
 - `5_combine_cfb_and_locations`: processes the enrichment of home, away, and actual locations for game data.
 It uses both the location mapping from step 3 as well as the venue location from step 4 to handle neutral site games.
-- `6_enrich_weather_data`: uses open-meteo.com api to add weather data to the dataset.
-The game weather data script adds weather data for each specific game, while the school weather data script determines the average weather for a specific location during football season and creates a new school to weather data set.
+- `6_enrich_games_weather_data`: uses open-meteo.com api to add weather data to the dataset.
+The game weather data script adds weather data for each specific game.
+- `7_fetch_school_weather_data`: The school weather data script determines the average weather for a specific location during football season and creates a new school to weather data set.

 ## Steps to Run Data Pipeline

+### Add API Keys
-1. Populate `cfb_api_utils.py` with API key from collegefootballdata.com
+1. Populate `cfb_api_utils.py` with API key from collegefootballdata.com (needed for steps 4, 5)
-2. Populate `llm_utils.py` with API key from Google Gemini
+2. Populate `llm_utils.py` with API key from Google Gemini (needed for steps 2, 3)

-3. ...
+### Prepare Python Environment
+Prerequisite requirements: Python 3.13 installed on machine
+1. Create a Virtual Environment: `python3 -m venv venv`
+2. Activate it: `source venv/bin/activate`
+3. Install dependencies: `pip install -r requirements.txt`
+4. Run the pipeline, example command: `venv/bin/python3 src/run_pipeline.py --step 1,4,5,6 --dataSubsetRows 5`
+* skip steps 2 and 3 since they use Gemini LLM, skip step 7 since it takes a long time and can hit open-meteo daily API limit.

 ## Known Issues